Country Report - Germany

 German energy research is a strategic element of German energy policy and is indispensable for the long-term success of the energy transition.

-In April 2016, the Federal Ministry for Economic Affairs and Energy together with the Federal Ministry of Education and Research started the R&D Programme for "Solar buildings and energy efficient cities/ areas" with a budget of €150 million for 3 years.
-Six milestone projects have started in city districts.
+In April 2016, the Federal Ministry for Economic Affairs and Climate Action together with the Federal Ministry of Education and Research started the R&D-Programme for "Solar buildings and energy efficient cities/ areas" with a budget of 150 million € for 3 years.
+6 milestone projects have been started in city districts.

 The 7th Energy Research Programme defines the current principles and priorities for Federal Government for an environmentally-friendly, reliable and affordable energy supply funding for innovative energy technology.
 In September 2018, the Federal Cabinet adopted the 7th Energy Research Programme entitled “Innovations for the Energy Transition”.
 It contains the guidelines for energy research funding in the coming years.
 In addition to specific technologies, funding is made available for overarching, cross-sector issues such as energy efficiency, reduction of consumption, sector coupling and digitisation.
 This contributes to ensuring a holistic funding approach.

-Since the launch of the 1st Energy Research Programme in 1977, the Federal Government has invested around €12 billion to fund over 17,300 non-nuclear energy research projects (database 2018).
+Since the launch of the 1st Energy Research Programme in 1977, the Federal Government has invested around 12 billion € to fund over 17,300 non-nuclear energy research projects (as of 2018), with the funding increasing every year.
+In the three years from 2019 to 2021 alone, subsidies amounting to 3.675 billion € have been invested.

 Active solar thermal systems for different solar thermal applications such as water and space heating and cooling, solar district heating and storages are included in the sub-program “Energy optimized buildings and areas”, solar process heat is includes in the sub-program “commerce, trade, services sector and industry”.